For a downloadable document of all tournament rules for 2026 click here.

 Bait

-Live bait, frozen bait, or artificial lures shall be used.
+Live bait, frozen bait, or artificial lures can be used per Ontario Recreational Regulations.
 All bait shall be the responsibility of the contestant.

-All boats must follow all Federal, Provincial, and State boating and fishing regulations.
+All boats must follow all Federal and Provincial boating and fishing regulations.

 All boats tiller and console must be equipped with a seat for the passenger and at least one handle device for passenger to secure themselves, if fishing out of a skiff the benches will be considered seats.